Wintellect/MSLearn/Introduction to Git/includes/05-fix-simple-mistakes.md

 When you refresh the page in your browser, you notice that your CSS style sheet isn't applied.
 After investigating, you see why.

 So you update **index.html** with the correct path to the style sheet.
-At this point, you could simply commit the changed version of **index.html**, but instead, you prefer to put it in the same commit as the original.
+At this point, you could simply commit the corrected version of **index.html**, but instead, you prefer to put it in the same commit as the original.
 The `--amend` option to `git commit` lets you change history (and how often does one get the chance to change history?):

 ```bash
 git commit --amend --no-edit